jonas-sk/pine-maastricht/site/content/post/introducing-instagram-and-the-new-website-20-05-2019.md

   account
 image: /img/pine-instagram-screenshot.png
 images:
-  - undefined: /img/pine-instagram-screenshot.png
+  - /img/pine-instagram-screenshot.png
 ---
 This new website was developed for the [PINE Conference 2019](https://pine-maastricht.nl/conference-2019/) and we migrated most content from the [old website](https://pinemaastricht.wordpress.com/).
 This new website has a number of advantages for us:

 * It has its own domain, pine-maastricht.nl, instead of a Wordpress-subdomain.
 * It offers a much clearer structure to readers with blog and project sections listing past activities chronologically.
 * It is much more visual and has a cleaner design.
 * It is responsive and works well on mobile devices.

 As part of our outreach efforts for the conference, we also now have an Instagram account.
 You can follow us under [@pinemaastricht](https://www.instagram.com/pinemaastricht/)!

 {{< instagram BxHsSZKA6jM >}}